Application

 • Practitioners with specialist roles are invited to lecture regularly in years 2 and 3.

-• From 2023, students in Plymouth can train and practice their professional healthcare skills in an inspiring purpose-built environment, InterCity Place.
+• Train and practice your professional healthcare skills in an inspiring purpose-built environment, InterCity Place.

 We feel that our course strongly benefits from having the views of our service-users in the development of new strategies and module design.
-This is achieved through our school forum where our service-users are invited to contribute to curriculum development and decision-making.Please note: In order to successfully complete your course and be eligible to apply for a professional registration you must complete a specified number of practice placement hours along with your theoretical study.
+This is achieved through our school forum where our service-users are invited to contribute to curriculum development and decision-making.Please note: in order to successfully complete your course and be eligible to apply for a professional registration you must complete a specified number of practice placement hours along with your theoretical study.
 This is a requirement of the HCPC.
 Therefore you will only be able to take personal holidays during the specified leave periods for your course.
 This includes induction week where it is vital you attend all sessions.

 A local representative of University of Plymouth in Singapore is available online to assist you with enquiries about this course.